“Windows Experience Pack” Available for Windows XP, Vista and 7

 The Windows Experience Blog has announced the availability of "Windows Experience Pack" which has been developed for people with PCs running Windows 7 and/or Windows Live Essentials.

-With the Windows Experience Pack, you are able to create an alter-ego of yourself in a specific destination – a beach, mountain, safari, or city.
+According to official announcement, with the Windows Experience Pack, you are able to create an alter-ego of yourself in a specific destination – a beach, mountain, safari, or city.
 When you create your alter-ego, you create a fully customized avatar for that destination that becomes a part of a Windows Live Messenger and Windows 7 theme for your PC.
-You'll also be able to download a .jpg image of your avatar to share, print, or use as your icon on social networks.
+You’ll also be able to download a .jpg image of your avatar to share, print, or use as your icon on social networks.

 For a specific destination you pick, the following Windows Live Messenger elements are created for you to use in Messenger for your alter-ego: